donaldrnoyes/NysInfo/README.md

 About NysLte:
 ======
-NysLte is a plain-text PersonalInformationManager capable of creating interlinked pages within itself and at any browser locale specified by using its special limited markup.
+NysLte is a plain-text PersonalInformationManager capable of creating interlinked pages within itself and to navigate to named browser locales.